Rethink Perspectives: between geopolitical risks and economic normalisation

 So, what conclusions should we draw for portfolio positioning?
 “An uptick in activity, higher productivity, inflation at normal levels and central bank rate cuts” will combine to create an economic environment that is relatively healthy, regardless of the potential risks, which “are not sufficiently concrete right now to disturb the economic environment,” Samy said.

-At Lombard Odier, he continued, we see this as a favourable environment for investing, but cater for today’s risks by striking a balanced position between equities and bonds, “allowing us to build a robust portfolio with gold and Swiss franc in case volatility increases.”
+At Lombard Odier, he continued, we see this as a favourable environment for investing, but cater for today’s risks by striking a balanced position between equities and bonds, “allowing us to build a robust portfolio with gold and the Swiss franc in case volatility increases.”
 “This allocation will give a resilient portfolio,” he concluded.

 let's talk.